bitovi/ai-component-paste/guides/vanilla-with-express/README.md

 ## The Frontend

-We’ll use [Vite](https://vitejs.dev/) to scaffold a lightweight frontend project using plain HTML and TypeScript.
+We'll use [Vite](https://vitejs.dev/) to scaffold a lightweight frontend project using plain HTML and TypeScript.
 This will serve the form that includes the `<ai-paste>` component.

 Start by creating a new Vite project: